dhcrain/forecast.io_weather/README.md

 - Get location from your ip address
 - Enter location manually, zip or city, state

-Just comment out / delete the option that you don't want to use.

 __Units__
 - Set `units = ` "us" for °F or "si" for °C